skift-org/skift/doc/tutorials/hello-world.md

 $ cd src/tutorial/hello-world

-# Open the project directory in your favorite text editor for example VSCode
+# Open the project directory in your favorite text editor, for example VSCode
 $ code .
 ```